19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) refer the matter to the Chairman of the Inquiry Panel; or

-(b) where the Judge or the Attorney-General requests that the matter be referred to a Disciplinary Committee, apply to the Chief Justice to appoint a Disciplinary Committee.
+(b) where the Judge or the Attorney-General requests that the matter be referred to a Disciplinary Tribunal, apply to the Chief Justice to appoint a Disciplinary Tribunal.

 [19/2008 wef 01/12/2008]